-- You must include the following information on the HSIS (a-c) for eligibility based on receiving benefits from FoodShare WI, FDPIR, WI Works Programs: - (a) The names of your enrolled children; - (b) Checked box for the benefit your household receives and its case number; & Medicaid, SSI, OR Wisconsin Child Care Subsidy program AND - (c) The signature of an adult member in the household & signature date - DO NOT list case numbers for: - DO NOT list 16-digit Quest Card number (starts with 5077) for FoodShare WI
+You must include the following information on the HSIS (a-c) for eligibility based on receiving benefits from FoodShare WI, FDPIR, WI Works Programs:

+- (a) The names of your enrolled children; - (b) Checked box for the benefit your household receives and its case number; & Medicaid, SSI, OR Wisconsin Child Care Subsidy program AND - (c) The signature of an adult member in the household & signature date - DO NOT list case numbers for: - DO NOT list 16-digit Quest Card number (starts with 5077) for FoodShare WI

-Determining Eligibility by Household Size and Income \rightarrow Complete Part 2 and Part 3 of HSIS form Household-Size Income Scale (Effective July 1, 2023 to June 30, 2024)
+Determining Eligibility by Household Size and Income → Complete Part 2 and Part 3 of HSIS form Household-Size Income Scale (Effective July 1, 2023 to June 30, 2024)

-Household Size Annual Income Level (at or below) If your household earns a total income that is less than or equal to the income levels listed within this table, we will receive higher meal reimbursement rates ("Free" or "Reduced-price" meal rate) for your children.
-For determining eligibility based on your household size and income, you must include the following information on the HSIS (a-e): 1 \$ 26,973 (a) Full names of all household members who share income and expenses, including children, parents, and 2 \$ 36,482 non-related persons; 3 \$ 45,991 (b) Income received by each household member identified by source of income and its pay frequency; (c) Total number of household members; 4 \$ 55,500 (d) The signature of an adult member of the household and signature date; and 5 \$ 65,009 (e) The last four digits of the social security number of the adult household member signing the HSIS or an indication he/she does not have a social security number.
-6 \$74,518 7 \$ 84,027 • Disclosure of United States citizenship or immigration status is not required and is not a condition of eligibility for higher meal reimbursement rates.
-8 \$ 93,536 Flinibilities of Faster Duneway, Hansless and Misnert Children and Children For each additional Household Member, add: +\$ 9,509 Eligibilities of Foster, Runaway, Homeless, and Migrant Children, and Children enrolled in Head Start: Our agency will receive the Free meal reimbursement rates for foster, runaway, homeless, and migrant children and children enrolled in Head Start who reside in your household, when you provide the respective documentation listed below.
+If your household earns a total income that is less than or equal to the income levels listed within this table, we will receive higher meal reimbursement rates ("Free" or "Reduced-price" meal rate) for your children.
+For determining eligibility based on your household size and income, you must include the following information on the HSIS (a-e):

+- (a) Full names of all household members who share income and expenses, including children, parents, and non-related persons; - (b) Income received by each household member identified by source of income and its pay frequency; - (c) Total number of household members; - (d) The signature of an adult member of the household and signature date: and - (e) The last four digits of the social security number of the adult household member signing the HSIS or an indication he/she does not have a social security number. - Disclosure of United States citizenship or immigration status is not required and is not a condition of eligibility for higher meal reimbursement rates.

+Eligibilities of Foster, Runaway, Homeless, and Migrant Children, and Children enrolled in Head Start: Our agency will receive the Free meal reimbursement rates for foster, runaway, homeless, and migrant children and children enrolled in Head Start who reside in your household, when you provide the respective documentation listed below.
 The respective documentation is required for these children to be eligible for Free Meals: These children's eligibility for Free meals does not extend to other children in your household.

 - Foster children: Your completed HSIS with the 'Foster Child' box checked next to your foster children's names.
-When including them on your HSIS completed for vour non-foster children, any income reported for your foster children must only be for their personal use.
+When including them on your HSIS completed for your non-foster children, any income reported for your foster children must only be for their personal use.
 Your foster children will then be eligible at the "Free" meal rate.
 Your non-foster children's eligibilities will be based on the benefits or income information provided on your household's completed HSIS form. - Children Enrolled In Head Start: Written certification of your child's Head Start enrollment eligibility period from the Head Start administering agency. - Runaway, Homeless, and Migrant Children: Written certification of the child's status from an official of the appropriate Runaway and Homeless Youth Program, Migrant Education Program, or school official.